Leafwing-Studios/fop-rules/docs/rules/conditions/afflictions.md

 The first time during your turn that you take an action that is not an attack (i.e. does not involve making an immediate attack roll), take primal damage equal to the number of stacks of this affliction.

+## Shocked

+After you use a reaction, take electric damage equal to the number of stacks of this affliction.
+This effect cannot trigger again until the start of your next turn.

 ## Temperance

 The first time during your turn that you take an attack action (i.e. one that involves making an immediate attack roll), take radiant damage equal to the number of stacks of this affliction.